manikyaswathi/harp/README.md

 Use an existing copy of the Euler Number application image from our repository.

+3. **Refer to Section "_Using HARP to profile an application and predict the execution time_" for steps to execute the container in localbox or a CI (like OSC or TACC nodes) with or without TAPIS.**

-## 2. Installation-based HARP setup
+## WAY 2.
+Installation-based HARP setup
 * Dependency: Linux, Python 3.9+, git, pip, mpich, psutil, jq(command line JSON parser https://stedolan.github.io/jq/)
 * On supercomputers (OSC), it should be installed at a location accessible from the parallel file system
 ### **Follow these steps to set up HARP as a loadable software module on the Ohio Supercomputer (OSC):**